 >Scott, Quirky Travel Guy

 As a postscript, my own travel couple memory would have to be our trip to Alaska, when we persevered through lost luggage, frozen tent zippers and lost rental car keys in the middle of nowhere.
-Making it through solidified our bond, and months later, we can joke about the hardships and think fondly of the good times.
+Making it through solidified our bond, and years later we were able to joke about the hardships and think fondly of the good times.